kellianoy/node-nikita/packages/core/src/actions/fs/link.coffee.md

 # `nikita.fs.link`

 Create a symbolic link and it's parent directories if they don't yet exist.

-Note, it is valid for the "source" file to not exist.
+Note, it is valid for the source file to not exist.

 ## Output

-* `err`
-  Error object if any.
-* `status`
+* `$status`
-  Value is "true" if link was created or modified.
+  Value is `true` if link was created or modified.

 ## Example